NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

 To understand the impact of this new configuration, Figure~\ref{fig:Parmenides-robust-scenarios} revisits the fragmentation scenarios from Figure~\ref{fig:Parmenides-low-latency-scenarios}.
 As before, a successful fragmentation attack has split the set of correct processes into two divergent fragments: fragment $A$, whose processes hold $t$ in their local ledger and now have $RRS_{p_A}(t)=1$ (instead of $RRS_{p_A}(t)=C$ as per the original formulation); and fragment $B$, whose processes have $RRS_{p_B}(t)=0$ and, consequently, have accepted a chain with transaction $t’$, a double-spend of $t$, which the attacker produced and disseminated.
 On the one hand, a process in fragment $A$ does not accept the chain held by fragment $B$, since it holds a block with a double-spend of $t$ that is not suffixed by at least one block (due to $RRS_{p_B}(t)=1$).
 On the other hand, a process in fragment $B$ will not accept the chain of fragment $A$ since it has a lower height than fragment $B$'s main chain (due to the longest-chain rule).

 Let us first consider the scenario where fragment $A$ is faster in extending its chain (\numcircledmod{5}) than fragment $B$.
 In this case, as soon as $A$’s chain grows 2 blocks, processes in $B$ will start accepting that (according to the longest-chain rule).
 Let us, instead, analyse the reverse situation, where fragment $B$'s chain grows faster (\numcircledmod{6}).
 The fragmentation may now heal as soon as fragment $B$ appends \emph{a single} new block to its chain.
-These represent substantial improvements in healing time relatively to the $AT=4$ configuration, which could take up to $C$ blocks to heal in worst-case scenarios. .
+These represent substantial improvements in healing time relatively to the $AT=4$ configuration, which could take up to $C$ blocks to heal in worst-case scenarios.

-We remark that the above upper bounds are also observed in concurrent scenarios, where more than one block is produced either at the same fragment or across different fragments.
+We remark that these upper bounds are also observed in concurrent scenarios, where more than one block is produced either at the same fragment or across different fragments.
 Furthermore, we highlight that the 1 or 2 blocks needed to heal a fragmentation can be produced by any process in either fragment, which means that the healing speed is determined by the aggregate resources of the correct nodes (i.e., not restricted to the largest correct fragment's resources).
-For generality, it is easy to prove that these upper bounds on the healing time are also valid to scenarios where: i) the fragmentation attack occurs when $t$ had a higher age; and, ii) the fragmentation attack simultaneously aims at multiple double-spending transactions.
-For space limitations, we omit the analysis of such scenarios in the paper.
+These upper bounds on the healing time can be generalized to scenarios where: i) the fragmentation attack occurs when $t$ had a higher age; and, ii) the fragmentation attack simultaneously aims at multiple double-spending transactions.

 Summing up, \name can be configured between two extremes and offer a trade-off between fast path latency and robustness against fragmentation attacks.
 Table \ref{table:tradeoff} summarizes the trade-off between both extremes of $AT$.
-For intermediate $AT$ configurations, we can have $RRS$ grow in increments of $k$ units such that $1<k<C$.